CamaraLab/GWProt/docs/pymol_protein_viewer.rst

 Pymol Protein Viewer
 =====================================

 This module generates Pymol scene files files (.pse) which require the Pymol GUI application to be viewed.
-This can be downloaded from the [Pymol website](https://www.pymol.org).
+This can be downloaded from the `Pymol website <https://www.pymol.org/>`_

 .. module:: GWProt.pymol_protein_viewer